electron/rfcs/text/0017-shared-texture.md

   }
 });

-// It is recommended to use setSize, as setting width and height above in BrowserWindow may be constrained by the screen size. osr.setSize(3840, 2160)
+// It is recommended to use `setSize`, as setting width and height above in BrowserWindow may be constrained by the screen size. osr.setSize(3840, 2160)
 ```